-The tips I will be showing is not that difficult to follow as a newcomer rather it’s simple and easy to implement in the Linux Mint system.
-As Linux Mint is based on Ubuntu so you can also follow Best Things To Do After Installing Ubuntu and find some effective tips and trick for your Linux Mint.
+The tips I will be showing is not that difficult to follow as a newcomer instead it’s simple and easy to implement in the Linux Mint system.
+As Linux Mint is based on Ubuntu so you can also follow Best Things To Do After Installing Ubuntu and find some useful tips and trick for your Linux Mint.
 Moreover, you can browse some Tips and Tricks To Speed Up the Linux System from the Ubuntu Tutorials.
 And check whether it fits your system or not.

 Which Flavor Should You Choose?